ankitects/anki-manual/src/studying.md

 hide cards in learning, as time is of the essence for those cards.
 On the other hand, when you study a learning card, any new/review siblings will be buried.

-Note that starting with the [v2 scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), Anki now distinguishes between manually and automatically buried cards so you can unbury one set without the other.

 Also note that a card cannot be buried and suspended at the same time.
 Suspending a buried card will unbury it.
 Burying a suspended card does not work on Anki